Also vs As Well vs Too – How to Use Them Correctly

 • I can play football, but I can also play basketball.

-• She works very hard, but she also exercises twice a week.
+• She also exercises twice a week.

 • They have also finished the report.